apache/parquet-testing/variant/README.md

 ## Structure

+* `data_dictionary.json` - contains the JSON representation of each of the examples

-Each example consists of three files:
+Each example consists of 2 files:

 * `.metadata` -- the binary contents of the `metadata` field
 * `.value` -- the binary contents of the `value` field
-* `.json` -- the equivalent JSON

 ## Descriptions